- Location: Tennessee

 What is the onboard diagnostic testing?

-Onboard diagnostic testing only applies to vehicles that were made in 1996 or after.
+Onboard diagnostic testing only applies to certain vehicles.

 The test checks for gas cap leaks, as well as whether the vehicle's malfunction indicator light is working.
 The vehicle's computer system will be checked, too.